These Chocolate Fudge Cupcakes are the perfect chocolate cupcakes. They are moist, fluffy, and swirled with a whipped dark chocolate ganache frosting.

 Variations

-So if you’d like to try out a different frosting, look at this recipe for Orange Buttercream, this Raspberry Buttercream, or this Pistachio Buttercream recipe.
+So if you'd like to try a different frosting, check out this Orange Buttercream, this Raspberry Buttercream, or this Pistachio Buttercream recipe.

 Storage

-Cupcakes cool quickly and dry out just as quickly so try to frost them the same day they are baked.
-If you don’t have time to decorate the cupcakes the same day as baking them, store them in an airtight container or cover the cupcake trays in plastic wrap until the next day.
+Cupcakes cool quickly and dry out just as quickly, so try to frost them the same day they are baked.
+If you don't have time to decorate the cupcakes the same day you bake them, store them in an airtight container or cover the cupcake trays with plastic wrap until the next day.

 For any leftover frosted cupcakes, store them in an airtight container at room temperature for about 3 days.